vekatze/neut/book/src/modality-and-memory.md

 ↓ // desugar

-letbox-T x on y, z = quote {e1};
+letbox-T x on y, z = lift {e1};
 e2
 ```

-This explains why the result type of a `let-on` had to be restricted to some extent: the restriction is from `quote`.
+This explains why the result type of a `let-on` had to be restricted to some extent: the restriction is from `lift`.

 ### Desugar: Embodying